B2B Influencer Marketing Strategy: The Guide for Success in 2023

 According to Gartner, B2B buyers in enterprise software spend 27% of their time researching information online.
 This provides several opportunities to use influencer marketing to reach potential customers and a larger target audience.

-And while the majority of B2B marketers spend most of their time at the bottom of the funnel trying to convert leads, there are some additional benefits of building a B2B influencer marketing campaign at the top and middle stages of the sales funnel:
+While the majority of B2B marketers spend most of their time at the bottom of the funnel trying to convert leads, there are some additional benefits of building a B2B influencer marketing campaign at the top and middle stages of the sales funnel:

 • Boosting brand awareness by reaching the influencer’s audience